Apress/finding-ghosts-in-your-data/README.md

 ## Try the Completed Product

-If you simply want to run the completed product, execute the following command inside the `code` directory:
+If you simply want to run the completed product, execute the following command inside the `code\src` directory:

 ```python
 uvicorn app.main:app --host 0.0.0.0 --port 80